Suzanne Urverg-Ratsimamanga

-Suzanne Urverg-Ratsimamanga (18 June 1928 - 16 March 2016) was a French-Malagasy Ashkenazi Jewish physician and biochemist.
+Suzanne Urverg-Ratsimamanga (18 June 1928 – 16 March 2016) was a French-Malagasy Ashkenazi Jewish physician and biochemist.
 She was married to Albert Rakoto Ratsimamanga, with whom she founded the Malagasy Institute of Applied Research.

 Early life and education

-Suzanne was born in Paris, France, on 18 June 1928.
+Suzanne Urverg was born in Paris on 18 June 1928.
 She received her Bachelor of Science in 1953, Doctor of Medicine in 1954, and Diploma and Master of Science in Industrial Hygiene and Medicine in 1955, all from the University of Paris.